posadskiy/study-everyday/database/database.md

 transaction needs, while the second transaction may hold a lock on a resource that the first transaction needs.
 Both transactions are then blocked, waiting for the other to release the resource they need.

-#### Index

-A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.

-- fast lookup
-- policing the database constraints

-Types:

-- В-tree
-- Hash
-- GiST
-- SP-GiST
-- GIN
-- BRIN

-- One column index
-- Two or more column index
-- Unique index
-- Statement-based index - `(lower(full_name))`
-- Partly index - `where id > 10000`

 #### Query optimization

 - Modify query code